TheStaticTurtle/esphome_syslog/README.md

 This table is however open to discussion as it's my interpretation, if you want to change it you can do so in the `syslog_component.cpp` file and change the array at line 22

 ## Warning
-This component should not break anything however if it does please open an issue.
-I have successfully tested this component with an esp8266 it is possible that it will not work on an esp32 but if it doesn't it should be really easy to add compatibility
+This component should not break anything and should work with everything however if it doesn't please open an issue.
+I have successfully tested this component with an esp8266 and an esp32.